 Rest assured, nothing suggests this will happen even in the case of a no-deal Brexit.
 Flights will still operate, and when you book a package holiday through On the Beach you're protected by the comprehensive Package Travel Regulations, meaning that you’ll be entitled to a full refund or alternative if your holiday can’t be provided.
 The government has stated that even if we leave the EU without a deal your protections will stay the same if you buy a package holiday from a UK-based business.
 In other words, you can feel safe booking a package holiday with On the Beach as we are a UK-based business.

-Regular viewers of ITV's This Morning show may have recently seen travel expert Simon Calder speaking about the security of package holidays specifically, and that - by booking elements together rather than separately - if your holiday can't be provided you'll get your money back much more easily: "I would have no hesitation booking a package holiday," Calder said.
+Earlier this year, travel expert Simon Calder spoke on ITV's This Morning show about the security of package holidays specifically, and that - by booking elements together rather than separately - if your holiday can't be provided you'll get your money back much more easily: "I would have no hesitation booking a package holiday," Calder said.
 "The worst that will happen is you will get your money back."

 Read about your rights here.